 A common mistake an operator can make when feeling under pressure, is running the grinder at an unnecessarily fast speed.

-We tend to see this happening when an operator wants a faster production rate and will turn up the speed of the grinder in efforts to accomplish more in less time.
+We tend to see this happening when an operator wants a faster production rate and will turn up the speed of the grinder in an effort to accomplish more in less time.
 However, this increased speed can overheat and “glaze over” your diamonds (especially on hard concrete) which prevents them from cutting properly, or at all (as mentioned earlier).

-To give you an example, our Predator grinder/polishers run a maxim drum speed of 1,200 rpm when dial set at 10 (full power).
+To give you an example, our Predator grinder/polishers run a maxim drum speed of 1,200 rpm when the dial set at 10 (full power).
 Although it can go 1,200 rpm if need be, generally it’s recommended to set the dial around 4.5-5.5 which runs the drum at approximately 600rpm.
 An operator can then adjust up a little or down a little to get the best performance.

 Finding the right speed is important but speed alone doesn't necessarily equate to better production rates.

 There are two ways of achieving this: A heavier machine will obviously give more head pressure but, so do different diamond options;